Guide for postgraduate students

 Any previous laboratory experience will be useful as you begin your practical work however before using any item of equipment you need to be shown the correct way to book/set up and run the equipment by experienced staff as it will save you time in the long run and avoids costly breakages.
 Your supervisor will arrange for you to be shown the equipment which you will be using in your laboratory work.
 It is important for lab safety that appropriate COSSH (control of substances hazardous to health) forms are read and signed.
 These forms cover all laboratory protocols and document how to work safely, providing a list of chemicals and other potential hazards.
 The Laboratory Safety Officer has original forms and there are duplicates in your laboratory.
 If you will be using procedures that are not covered by existing COSSH forms it is essential that a form is drafted and signed as soon as possible.
 Your supervisor and/or nominee should be able to help in this respect.
 A separate leaflet relating to general lab safety is available from Forbes Howie.
 There are additional safety requirements for work that involves use of animals or radioactivity.
 Again your supervisor should ensure that appropriate documentation is available to you.
 For radioactive work, there are University courses which should be attended.
 Garry Menzies is the radiation protection supervisor for the CRH.

-Most aspects of laboratory work rely team work and everyone in the laboratory needs to not only be considerate of the needs of others in their shared laboratories but also to help in day-today running of the lab by being tidy and informing senior laboratory staff if stocks are getting low so that they can be replenished from the store rooms.
+Most aspects of laboratory work rely on team work and everyone in the laboratory needs to not only be considerate of the needs of others in their shared laboratories but also to help in day-today running of the lab by being tidy and informing senior laboratory staff if stocks are getting low so that they can be replenished from the store rooms.
 Your host lab will advise you on who does what in relation to these ‘housekeeping’ tasks and who is responsible for ordering items.
-Please ensure that should you be required to sign for delivery items are you let the senior staff know of their arrival only, unpack items if you are concerned that they will defrost.
+Please ensure that should you be required to sign for delivery items that you let the senior staff know of their arrival and unpack items if you are concerned that they will defrost.
 Deliveries requiring refrigeration must be monitored with particular care.

-Post-graduate Studies Committee
+CRH Postgraduate Studies Committee

 Professor Nicola Gray (Chair)